 - Clement LC, Avila-Casado C, Macé C, Soria E, Bakker WW, Kersten S, Chugh SS.
 (2011) Podocyte – secreted Angiopoietin-like-4 mediates proteinuria in glucocorticoid-sensitive nephrotic syndrome.
 Nat Med.
 17(1):117-122.
 PMCID: PMC3021185, PMID: 21151138

 - Clement LC, Liu G, Perez-Torres I, Kanwar YS, Avila-Casado C, Chugh SS.
 (2007) Early changes in gene expression that influence the course of primary glomerular disease.
 Kidney Int.
 72(3):337-347.
 PMID: 17457373

 - Liu G, Clement LC, Kanwar YS, Avila-Casado C, Chugh SS.
 (2006) ZHX proteins regulate podocyte gene expression during the development of nephrotic syndrome.
 J Biol Chem.
 281(51):39681-39692.
 PMID: 17056598

 - Liu G, Kaw B, Kurfis J, Rahmanuddin S, Kanwar YS, Chugh SS.
 (2003) Neph1 and nephrin interaction in the slit diaphragm is an important determinant of glomerular permeability.
 J Clin Invest.
 112(2):209-221.
 PMID: 12865409

 - Sumant S. Chugh MD, Professor of Medicine, Principal Investigator

 - Lionel C. Clément PhD, Assistant Professor of Medicine, Investigator

-- Camille E. A. Macé PhD, Postdoctoral Fellow
+- Camille E. A. Macé PhD, Instructor in Medicine, Investigator

 - Caroline Marshall MD, Assistant Professor of Medicine, Investigator